-It's a shame that the thumbnails of the covers are so small, a problem compounded by the Kindle's monochrome screen.
-Also, not only it is difficult to see the title or cover art, but also when you tap on a book the Kindle simply downloads it.
-Really, it should let the child read the blurb so they can decide if it's for them or not.
-Even with the book downloaded, you cannot read the back cover where the blurb is usually located, and you'll have to teach your child how to use the navigation mechanism to flip around the book beyond scrolling to the previous or next page.
+Really, it should let the child read a blurb so they can decide if the book is for them or not.
+Even with the book downloaded, you cannot read the back cover, where the blurb is usually located, and you'll have to teach your child how to use the navigation mechanism to flip around the book beyond scrolling to the previous or next page.

 It's also worth noting that some kids books - especially those for younger children - are illustrated.
 This can mean that the text on every page is actually an image and therefore words cannot be selected and looked up, nor the font or size changed.

 Fire for Kids - and Audible

 If you happen to also own a Fire tablet, though, you can take advantage of the other stuff available in the Fire for Kids / FreeTime subscription such as apps, games and web videos.

 One thing you might expect is to be able to listen to audiobooks via Audible on the Kindle Kids Edition.
 That feature has now been added in a software update which began rolling out on 5 December, but it wasn't available at launch.
 The Fire for Kids subscription includes access to around 100 audiobooks including The Snow Queen, Aladdin and Other Stories, Grimm's Fairy Stories, Peter Pan and more.